directvt/vtm/readme.md

 ### Default Terminal Boost

-Besides windowed mode, vtm can operate as a standalone terminal emulator inside the default terminal of your operating system, extenging its functionality as follows:
+Besides windowed mode, vtm can operate as a standalone terminal emulator inside the default terminal of your operating system, extenging its functionality with the following features:

 - Unlimited scrollback*
 - Unwrapped-text option